 Why are Chandlers Bailiffs Debt Collectors on your case about the debt?

 You probably haven’t heard of Chandlers Bailiffs Debt Collectors before, and as such, you may be wondering why they are contacting you.
 The truth is that you don’t owe the debt directly to Chandlers Bailiffs Debt Collectors, but as a debt collector, they chase it on behalf of another company.
-For instance, you may have an old credit card you have failed to pay or a bank loan, and debt collection companies buy the debt from the original creditor, at a fraction of the price.
+For instance, you may have an old credit card you have failed to pay or a bank loan, and debt collection companies purchase your debt from the original creditor, at a fraction of the price.

 Read what to do if you can’t pay back your debt.

 Don’t worry, here’s what to do

 You could get rid of debt collectors by writing off your debt.
 I’ve put together a 4 question debt calculator which will tell you if you’re eligible: